hotwax/oms-documentation/user-manuals/orders/order-management/allocate-sales-order.md

 ### Update Auto-cancel Date on single order

 1. Go to the Item section and click on the edit function next to the auto-cancel date.
-2. Update the date from the Calendar&#x20;
+2. Update the date from the Calendar.
 3. Click on Save function to save changes.